 Seamus began his career as an apprentice in a large advertising agency in England, learning the full trade of advertising and marketing first hand in each department from print and photography to outdoor media, radio and television over a five year apprenticeship.
 Later Seamus opened his first creative shop THE DIRECTORS CHAIR that created campaigns for such companies as Nike and Ted Baker.
 This led to a lifetime love of design that grew to include commercial photography and later photojournalism.

-He judges many international photographic awards and recently curated the 25th anniversary exhibit for the ‘International Center for Journalists’.
+Seamus has been awarded many notorieties over the years and judges many international photographic awards and recently curated the 25th anniversary exhibit for the ‘International Center for Journalists’.